modernben/forge-docs/1.0/sites/deployments.md

 - Changes into the site directory
 - Runs a `git pull` command
-- Install Composer dependencies (depending on the site type)
+- Installs Composer dependencies (depending on the site type)
-- Run `php artisan migrate` if there is an `artisan.php` file found
+- Runs `php artisan migrate` if there is an `artisan.php` file found

 You may configure this script to change or add steps to your deployments.